sharyar1996/Covid-19-Eploratory-Data-Analysis/README.md

   - Cumulative and daily new confirmed cases
   - Recovery ratios and comparison between confirmed vs recovered cases
   - Peak day identification for individual countries
+  - Death rates of top countries vs most deaths in each country

 - 📉 **Visualizations**
-  - Multi-country line plots of confirmed cases over time
+  - Multi-country line plots of confirmed cases over time.
-  - Bar charts comparing recovery performance
+  - Bar charts comparing recovery ratios of different countries.
-  - Annotated peaks and labels for maximum case days
+  - Annotated peaks and labels for most infected days.

 ## 🔧 Technologies Used